DocMinus/bengal-ai-classifier/README.md

 - update: new model file. slightly better bengal detection
 - update: use of GIT LFS for large files due to pkl > 25MB
 - update: type on binder link corrected, requirements corrected.
+- update: model creation file added.

 ## How to run

-This is mainly intended to be run as a binder app by clicking on above "launchBinder" icon.
+This is mainly intended to be run as a binder app by clicking on above "launchBinder" icon.<br>

+For the more advnaced/interested:<br>
-You could also download the repo and run the Jupyter Notebook in a Conda environment (see requirements.txt, or the .yml file mentioned below).
+You could also download the repo and run the Jupyter Notebook in a Conda environment (see requirements.txt, or the .yml file mentioned below).<br>
-Yet another option would be manually by going to [MyBinder.org](https://mybinder.org) and fill out the form:
+Yet another option would be manually by going to [MyBinder.org](https://mybinder.org) and fill out the form:<br>

 Enter the following:<br>
 Github: https://github.com/DocMinus/bengal-ai-classifier <br>